Tutorials

 Research and ideas

 The job: find a niche, video ideas, and topics with real demand before you make anything.
-Best picks: vidIQ and TubeBuddy are the mature options, with keyword scores, competitor tracking, and browser extensions built over years.
-They’re analytics tools, so they tell you what to make, not how to make it.
-TubeGen’s niche finder searches real channels by views and high-RPM revenue signals across any niche, not just faceless ones, and feeds the result straight into production, which the standalone analytics tools don’t do.
+Best pick: TubeGen’s niche finder searches real channels by views and high-RPM revenue signals across any niche, not just faceless ones, and feeds the result straight into production.
 It also works on its own if research is all you need.
+For channel analytics alongside it, vidIQ and TubeBuddy are the mature options, with keyword scores, competitor tracking, and browser extensions built over years.
+Those are tracking tools, so they tell you how a channel is performing, not what to make next or how to make it.

 Scripting